FZambia/centrifuge/src/README.md

 Here is a list of changes:

-* MIT license instead of BSD
+* MIT license instead of BSD.
 * ZeroMQ is not supported by main repository anymore.
 You can write your own engine though.
 * Engine backends which now combine state and PUB/SUB - there are two of them: Memory engine and Redis engine.
 * Connection parameters must contain `timestamp` - Unix seconds as string.